-Standing on a “noodle” on one leg and trying to balance (Core Exercise)
+Standing on a “noodle” on one leg and trying to balance– works the core and improves balance.

-When I first started doing this it was pretty hard just to stand upright.
-As I got stronger over time, it became easier and easier so I had to add variations to make it more difficult.
+When I first started trying to balance on a noodle it was pretty hard just to stand upright.
+As I got stronger over time, it became easier and easier, so I had to add variations to make it more difficult.

 As it gets easier, you can experiment with waving your arms around, kicking your other leg around, or leaning back and forth.
 You want to be at the point where you’re almost falling off the noodle but not quite.
 It’s your core muscles that will engage every time you “regain” your balance.

 Note: I always felt this more in my core when I was first starting out, but my physical therapist promised it was also using the muscles of my whole back.